 CHF has a Chief Scientific Officer who oversees the entire grants management program.
-The Director works closely with our Grants Committee, which is made up primarily of veterinarians, human medical doctors and individuals with a background in science (often with PhDs).
-These individuals review ACORN applications (small, pilot studies) for funding.
-OAK applications (large, longer term projects) are sent out for review by other experts in the field addressed by the proposal.
+The Chief Scientific Officer works closely with our Scientific Review Committee, which is made up primarily of veterinarians, human medical doctors and individuals with a background in science (often with PhDs).
+These individuals review Acorn applications (small, pilot studies) for funding.
+Oak applications (large, longer term projects) are sent out for review by other experts in the field addressed by the proposal.

 A: CHF's grant process is distinctive in that it gathers information about canine health priorities from AKC Parent Clubs.
 We listen to the concerns of the dog owners/breeders and encourage our investigators to submit applications to the Foundation based on this closely monitored feedback.
 The unique alliance with the Parent Clubs also allows us to work together to fund the research and provide samples for faster, more efficient research.

-We impact the health of your dogs through two types of research grants, OAKs and ACORNs.
-OAKs are traditional grants that are funded on an annual cycle.
-Major goals of our OAKs, which generally last more than a year and are $12,000 or more, are to target our "three pronged" approach: prevention, treatment and cure.
+We impact the health of your dogs through two types of research grants, Oaks and Acorns.
+Oaks are traditional grants that are approved on an annual cycle.
+Major goals of our Oaks, which generally last more than a year and are $12,000 or more, are to target our "three pronged" approach: prevention, treatment and cure.

-ACORNs, or seed research projects, are designed to allow researchers to complete small, relatively short timeframe projects and generate preliminary data for possible future OAK proposals.
-Generally lasting for less than a year and only funded up to $12,000, the Foundation's Grants Committee will review and fund these projects throughout the year.
+Acorns, or seed research projects, are designed to allow researchers to complete small, relatively short timeframe projects and generate preliminary data for possible future Oakproposals.
+Generally lasting for less than a year and only funded up to $12,000, the Foundation's Scientific Review Committee will review and approve these projects throughout the year.
 This is a program unique to CHF and has received positive feedback from investigators who are able to begin research without the delays usually associated with traditional grant cycles.

 Our grants review process is rigorous and stringent.
 Applications are reviewed by experts in the application's field of study and funding decisions are approved by the Foundation's Board of Directors.
 We go to great lengths to guarantee that funded research is of the highest quality and thereby ensure that the results are significant and add to the body of research which will benefit canines and ultimately humans.